 You may think planting a fruit tree is as simple as digging a hole, dropping a seed in, and covering it, but there’s more to it than that.

-Fruit trees are one of the highlights of any homestead, and it’s easy to see why: a mature fruit tree can produce lots of delicious fruit each spring.
+Fruit trees are one of the highlights of any homestead.
+A mature fruit tree can produce lots of delicious fruit each spring.

 It’s easy to assume that bananas can only grow in far away and exotic jungles, but they actually can grow in North America and can even be grown indoors. #homesteadsurvivalsite #bananas #growbananas #growingbananas #bananaplant